-Finding a restaurant that is willing to give up a part of their space for a private gathering may be challenging.
-If they are willing, you may be paying more this year than previous years as they need to at least cover their potential income had they been able to continually seat guests in that space.
+Finding a restaurant that is willing to give up a part of its space for a private gathering may be an issue.
+If they are willing, you may be paying more this year than in previous years as they need to at least cover their potential income had they been able to continually seat guests in that space.
 Your event will also share parking and common areas with restaurant patrons – just something to consider.

 The Austin area is full of fantastic and unique venues, it’s just a matter of finding one that fits your needs and has a staff that is accommodating.
 Your first step is to decide what type of event you want to host and how many guests you expect will come.
 These two considerations will help you determine the type of corporate event venue to focus on during your search.

 Even if you look online at venue websites, keep in mind they may not have updated their capacity limits to reflect current COVID requirements.
 Call or email them to get their latest policies and find out how many people they are allowed to host at one time.
 Be sure to ask about the COVID safety precautions they take and what they expect of you and your guests.

 You want a sleek and professional event space to reflect well on your business, especially if you’re hosting clients for a networking event or courting investors during a state-of-the-company gathering.

 The best venues for corporate parties are flexible, professional, and fuss-free.
 Before looking at aesthetics, it is pertinent to find a venue that fits your agenda and your crowd.